I Ching: Usage

-The most common form of divination with the I Ching in use today is a reconstruction of the method described in these histories, in the 300 BCE Great Commentary, and later in the Huainanzi and the Lunheng.
+The most common form of divination with the I Ching in use today is a reconstruction of the method described in these histories, in the 300 BC Great Commentary, and later in the Huainanzi and the Lunheng.
 From the Great Commentarys description, the Neo-Confucian Zhu Xi reconstructed a method of yarrow stalk divination that is still used throughout the Far East.
 In the modern period, Gao Heng attempted his own reconstruction, which varies from Zhu Xi in places.
 Another divination method, employing coins, became widely used in the Tang dynasty and is still used today.
 In the modern period, alternative methods such as specialized dice and cartomancy have also appeared.

 In the Zuo Zhuan stories, individual lines of hexagrams are denoted by using the genitive particle (之), followed by the name of another hexagram where that specific line had another form.
 In later attempts to reconstruct ancient divination methods, the word was interpreted as a verb meaning 'moving to', an apparent indication that hexagrams could be transformed into other hexagrams.
 However, there are no instances of "changeable lines" in the Zuo Zhuan.
 In all 12 out of 12 line statements quoted, the original hexagrams are used to produce the oracle.

+Later collections of historical I Ching divination cases include Studies on Ancient I Ching Divination Cases (Zhouyi Gushi Kao, 《周易古筮考》), which systematically organizes divination cases preserved in Chinese historical records, including those from the Zuo Zhuan and later dynastic sources.

 The classic: I Ching

-In 136 BCE, Emperor Wu of Han named the Zhou yi "the first among the classics", dubbing it the Classic of Changes or I Ching.
-Emperor Wu's placement of the I Ching among the Five Classics was informed by a broad span of cultural influences that included Confucianism, Taoism, Legalism, yin-yang cosmology, and Wuxing physical theory.
+In 136 BC, Emperor Wu of Han named the Zhou yi "the first among the classics", dubbing it the Classic of Changes or I Ching.
+Emperor Wu's placement of the I Ching among the Five Classics was informed by a broad span of cultural influences that included Confucianism, Taoism, Legalism, yin-yang cosmology, traditional Chinese medicine and mathematics that include Wuxing, stems and branches physical theory.
 While the Zhou yi does not contain any cosmological analogies, the I Ching was read as a microcosm of the universe that offered complex, symbolic correspondences.
 The official edition of the text was literally set in stone, as one of the Xiping Stone Classics.
 The canonized I Ching became the standard text for over two thousand years, until alternate versions of the Zhou yi and related texts were discovered in the 20th century.